 It is common for listed investment companies such as Barramundi to have a share price that is different to the NAV per share.
 Where the share price is lower than the NAV per share, the shares are said to be trading at a discount.
 Where the share price is higher than the NAV per share, the shares are trading at a premium.
 There can be many reasons for the shares trading at a value different to the underlying NAV including expectations of future earnings and market sentiment.

 A share buyback is when a company buys back their own shares on-market.
-These shares are held as treasury stock and are available to be reissued to the market via the company’s dividend reinvestment plan or to pay performance fees to the Manager.
+These shares are held as treasury stock and are available to be reissued to the market via the company’s dividend reinvestment plan.

 If in the opinion of the Board the price of the shares does not appropriately reflect the underlying asset value, the Board will from time to time consider buying shares in Barramundi.
 The company will not buy back shares when the discount is below 8%.